mauget/commit-msg/README.md

 ### Linux or Windows

-These interpret the sed `-i` switch differently than does Mac OS.
+1. These interpret the sed `-i` switch differently than does Mac OS
+1. Don't forget to make the script executable; e.g. `chmod 755 ./.git/hooks/commit-msg`

 ```shell script
 #!/usr/bin/env bash